mythaxis/mythaxis.github.io/content/issue-38/the-voice-of-mythaxis.md

 ---
-title: "The Voice of Mythaxis - an interview with Micah Hyatt"
+title: "An interview with Micah Hyatt"
 date: 2024-07-01
 issue: Issue 38